AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 #### Inplace Editing {#inplace-editing}

-In addition to the dialog based Rich Text editing mode, AEM also provides [Inplace Editing](/help/sites-authoring/editing-content.md), which allows direct editing of the text as it is displayed in the layout of the page.
+In addition to the dialog-based Rich Text editing mode, AEM also provides [Inplace Editing](/help/sites-authoring/editing-content.md), which allows direct editing of the text as it is displayed in the layout of the page.

 ### Text & Image {#text-image}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Image](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) and [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/text.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Image](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/image.html) and [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/text.html) instead.

 The Text & Image component adds a text block and an image.
 You can also add and edit text and images separately.
 See the [Text](#text) and [Image](#image) components for details.